 - Writer for a multilingual/multinational law firm

 Education Abroad Programs are available in over 40 countries throughout the world.
-Please see ieo.ucsc.edu/programs-abroad/index.html for more information about the UCSC Education Abroad Program.
+Please see the UCSC Study Abroad website or more information about the UCSC Education Abroad Program.
 Students receiving financial aid can apply their award to a program abroad.